sylviasullivan/ice-microp-rad/README.md

 - *olrDist_IWP-w.py* - OLR probability density filtered by bins of IWP, w_250hPa, or w_500hPa
 - *olrDist_w.py* -
 - *olr_video3.py, olr_video_CERES.py, olr_video_ERA5.py* - make a video of the OLR field from the ICON simulation, CERES measurements, or ERA5 values over time
+- *reff_fix.ipynb* - visualize mean profiles of droplet and crystal effective radius or number concentrations

 remapping/ - scripts to perform vertical or horizontal remapping
 - *AP_to_HL.sh* - uses the ap2hl command to vertically regrid files to altitudes from model levels, given file prefixes and first and last timesteps (part2 variable can be used to extract certain variables as well)